heeruahuj/DS5010-PROJECTREPORT/README.md

 1. DS5010 Final Project Report.docx - This is the Project Report
 2. README.md - This is the ReadMe File as per the requirements
 3. __init__.py - This is the initial commit
-4. NaiveBayesClassifier Folder - It contains all files related to Naive Bayes Classifier -NaiveBayes.py - Naive Bayes implementation
+4. NaiveBayesClassifier Folder - It contains all files related to Naive Bayes Classifier<br>
+-NaiveBayes.py - Naive Bayes implementation <br>
--ExampleNB - one tested example on the NaiveBayes implementation -TestNB - Unit Testing of Naive Bayes Classifier
+-ExampleNB - one tested example on the NaiveBayes implementation<br>
+-TestNB - Unit Testing of Naive Bayes Classifier
-5. LogisticRegressionClassifier Folder - It contains all the files related to Logistic Regression Classifier -LogisticRegression.py - Logistic Regression Implementation -ExampleLR - one tested example on the Logistic Regression implementation -TestLR - Unit Testing of Logistic Regression Classifier
+5. LogisticRegressionClassifier Folder - It contains all the files related to Logistic Regression Classifier<br>
+-LogisticRegression.py - Logistic Regression Implementation <br>
+-ExampleLR - one tested example on the Logistic Regression implementation <br>
+-TestLR - Unit Testing of Logistic Regression Classifier